Eschamali/StarterWebScrapingKit/docs/API_REFERENCE.md

 ) As String
 ```

-Serializes an external VBA value using custom indentation text.
+Serializes a normal VBA value using a custom indentation string.

 ```vb
 Debug.Print JSON.StringifyValueWithIndent(data, True, vbTab)